calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^^^^^^^^^^^^^

 :yellow:`UPDATED`
-Fix the relationship between energy stored in a `storage` technology at the start and end of the whole model period.
+Fix the relationship between carrier stored in a `storage` technology at the start and end of the whole model period.

 .. container:: scrolling-wrapper